auchenberg/kenneth-io/posts/2024-04-06-api-developer-experience-2024.md

   {% image src="/images/posts/api-developer-experience-2024/cli.png" title="cli" /%}

-- **Thicker SDKs:** As we went from handwritten SDKs to code generated SDKs based upon our OpenAPI spec, we gained the ability to have always up to date SDKs and code examples in our docs, but it also enabled us to provide static types for languages like TypeScript.
+- **Thicker SDKs:** As we went from handwritten SDKs to code-generated SDKs based upon our OpenAPI spec, we gained the ability to have always up-to-date SDKs and code examples in our docs.
+This also enabled us to provide static types for languages like TypeScript.

-  Most importantly, it enabled us to focus our investments into thicker SDKs for frameworks like React, where we now could provide more tailored experiences by building upon our code-generated baseline.
+  Most importantly, it enabled us to focus our investments on thicker SDKs for frameworks like React, where we could now provide more tailored experiences by building upon our code-generated baseline.

   {% image src="/images/posts/api-developer-experience-2024/thick_sdks.png" title="thick_sdks" /%}

-- And lastly, while building supporting developer products and processes for our developer platform, nothing would beat the process of **dog fooding** our own products and abstractions through a process we called **friction logging**, where we all would try to use a new thing, and document all the friction along the way.
+- Lastly, while building supporting developer products and processes for our developer platform, nothing would beat the process of **dogfooding** our own products and abstractions through a process we called **friction logging**, where we all would try to use a new thing and document all the friction along the way.

   Here is [@dps](https://twitter.com/dps) sharing insights about friction logging to [@lennysan](https://twitter.com/lennysan/):

   {% tweet_embed id="1658293670960066562" /%}

-If you made it this far: I hope you enjoyed this little post.
-Let me know what else you might find interesting, and I'll factor that into the next post.
+If you've made it this far, I hope you enjoyed this little post.
+Let me know what else you find interesting, and I'll incorporate that into the next post.

-And as always I regularly share thoughts and perspectives on developer experience and developer platforms, so follow me at [@auchenberg](https://twitter.com/auchenberg).
+As always, I regularly share thoughts and perspectives on developer experience and developer platforms, so follow me at [@auchenberg](https://twitter.com/auchenberg).

 Best,
 Kenneth